Cruise ship worker's shocking tales from six years on the high seas - Travel - NZ Herald News

 "Before he landed, she was with somebody."

-Blake said on his first contract as a dealer he was paid $NZ1302 a month but his tips were all counted against his wages.
+Blake said on his first contract as a dealer he was paid NZ$1302 a month but his tips were all counted against his wages.

-So, if he made £730 ($NZ1302) in tips, he would not be paid any extra on top of that amount.
+So, if he made £730 (NZ$1302) in tips, he would not be paid any extra on top of that amount.

-But the casino worker said he wasn't the worst off, and he knew some room stewards who were on as little as £150 ($267) a month.
+But the casino worker said he wasn't the worst off, and he knew some room stewards who were on as little as £150 (NZ$267) a month.

-Another thing that Blake found difficult to deal with were the cramped living conditions.
+Another thing Blake found difficult to deal with were the cramped living conditions.

 He revealed that he shared a 48sq-ft bedroom with another man, which is just over half the size of a regular guest room.